yasmineww/Born2beRoot/README.md

 sudo fail2ban-client status sshd
 ```
-If you set a longer ban duration (like several hours), but want to allow an IP address to make another. connection request sooner, you can parole it early: sudo fail2ban-client set sshd unbanip ‘ip’ for localhost use 10.0.2.2
+If you set a longer ban duration (like several hours), but want to allow an IP address to make another connection request sooner, you can parole it early: ```sudo fail2ban-client set sshd unbanip ‘ip’ ```.
+For localhost use ```10.0.2.2``` .